 So what are the effects of THCV?

+The latest discovery in the large family of cannabinoids, tetrahydrocannabivarin, appears to have common aspects and effects with THC and CBD.
+However, its interaction with the body is determined by the dose taken.
 At low doses, it appears to share with CBD the ability to inhibit the CB1 and CB2 receptors, thus counteracting the psychotropic effects of THC.

+At higher doses, however, THCV appears to emphasise the drugging effects of THC further while offering a more lucid and intense high, albeit with less long-lasting effects.
 According to the latest studies currently carried out on rats, it appears to have significant therapeutic potential in treating various problems, such as eating disorders, epilepsy and neurodegenerative diseases, such as Parkinson’s disease.

 Although ongoing studies have not yet determined safety and tolerability levels in humans, the cannabinoid family once again offers essential research insights.

 If you are a marijuana enthusiast and love collecting marijuana seeds, we invite you to visit our Sensoryseeds.com online store.
 Choose from our wide range of quality weed seeds to complete your collection: feminized seeds, auto flower seeds, fast growing weed seeds, there is something for every taste!

 We look forward to seeing you on Sensoryseeds!